 It’s hard to describe the feeling you get when you’re out on the road.
 Australia, especially the outback, is amazing – red dirt across the horizon, amazing sunsets, break downs, laughter and hanging out with great people.
 Variety brings together like-minded people who love raising money for disadvantaged kids and their families – it really tries to make their lives a little easier.
 The Bash has changed my perspective on life and I’m proud to be part of such an amazing charity.

-A huge thanks to the businesses, clients and friends who support us along the way.
+A huge thanks to the businesses, clients and friends who continue to support us along the way.
 We couldn’t get out and do what we do without you!